-Green Bean and Mushroom Casserole is fresh, decadent, and delicious!
+Green Bean and Mushroom Casserole is a fresh, decadent, and delicious recipe!

 Quite honestly I do love the traditional mushroom soup, fried onion topped green bean casserole.

 This, however, is WAAAYYYYY better in my opinion.